spacetelescope/webbpsf/docs/index.rst

 **What this software does:**

-* Uses OPD map(s) precomputed by detailed optical simulations of JWST and WFIRST, and in the case of JWST models informed by instrument and telescope cryo-vacuum testing of the flight hardware.
+* Uses OPD maps precomputed by detailed optical simulations of JWST and WFIRST, and in the case of JWST based on instrument and telescope flight hardware cryo-vacuum test results.
 * For JWST, computes PSF images with requested properties for any of JWST's instruments.
 Supports imaging, coronagraphy, and most spectrographic modes with all of JWST's instruments.
 IFUs are yet to come.
 * For WFIRST, computes PSFs with the Wide Field Imager, based on recent GSFC optical models, including field- and wavelength-dependent aberrations.
   A preliminary version of the Coronagraph Instrument is also available.